avdol0521/live-breh/content/notes/Task files/startup.md

 ## priv esc to root
 - SOOOOOOOOOOOOOOOOO we got a file we have full access to that gets ran as root every one minutes
 - i just `echo`'d `/tmp/shell5.elf` into `/etc/print.sh` (i created another payload called `shell5.elf`with [[msfvenom]] and uploaded it at `/tmp` that listens on a different port than the one the current meterpreter session is using)
-- and then i ran another listener in [[metasploit]] that listens on that port
+- and then i ran another listener in [[metasploit_framework]] that listens on that port
 - and one minute later we got rooooooooooooooooooooooottttttttt <br>
 ![[startupHasBeenRooted.png]]
 - `root.txt`: